GleasonK/link/README.md

 [How to Fork a Repo][gh_fork_repo]

-## 3. Set your google analytics ID in the `config` field of link.js
+## 3. Set your Google Analytics ID in the `config` field of link.js
 Set the `gaID` field in `link.js` of your forked repo.
 This ID is used by Google to direct Analytics Events such as link clicks to your account.

 ```js